ucb-ee290c/ucb-ee290c.github.io/tutorials/software/bringup-software-setup.md

 ![VS Code SSH Connection Completed](assets/VSCodeSSHCon.png)

-## Chipyard+Baremetal IDE access and RISC-V Toolchain

-RISC-V 64 bit toolchains is by default available on BWRC machines.
-Chipyard and BaremetalIDE repositories will be cloned onto your account on the BWRC machines.
-You should not have to clone these repositories or build the RISC-V Toolchain locally on your machine.

 ## Creating Your Directory on BWRC Machine

 Each of you will have your own directory under the BWRC machines. **First check if one already exists under you username** (the path will be 'tools/C/<your username>').